-The British wine industry focuses on four regions, English wine, Scottish wine, Welsh wine, and overall British wine.
+The British wine industry focusses on four regions, English wine, Scottish wine, Welsh wine, and overall British wine.
 The UK is at the heart of the global wine industry, it’s the sixth largest wine market across the globe and the second largest trader, contributing over £17 billion to the UK economy.
 That being said the United Kingdom consumes a vast amount of wine; however, consumption of domestically produced wine only accounts for around 1% with western European and Australasian wine being far more popular.

 However, possibly due to the effects of global warming, the UK has seen an increase in climate temperature making wine production far more commonplace within the United Kingdom.
 The warmest of the UK’s climate can be found in southern England in counties such as Kent, Essex, and Sussex.
 Due to these counties’ warmer climates, they have in turn become the larger produces of British wine, this has only been within the last couple of decades.
 The vineyards that are seeing increasing success have honed their focus on white and sparkling wines rather than red, more varieties of these can be produced due to the drier and moderately warmer conditions within these counties.

 In contrast to above Scotland has not seen success for its wine production, 2012 saw Scotland’s first vineyard open, and its first ever home-grown wine tasted in 2015.
 For clarification, England and Wales have operated vineyards since Roman occupation.
 The Scottish wine produced in 2015 by Christopher Trotter was not received well by experts considering it “undrinkable.”

 The UK’s most northerly grapevine located on the Shetland islands does not lead to wine anymore and is used solely for grapes to be eaten and grape jellies.